Get Help Working Toward the Career of Your Dreams!

-- Committed to meeting regularly with a Career Navigator
+- Willing to commit to regular meetings with a Career Navigator

 The Career LaunchPad team works throughout King County and are willing to meet with students at re-engagement centers or in the community:

-Stefanie Love, Career Navigator (Federal Way & Auburn)
+Andrea Lopez, Career Navigator (Federal Way Open Doors)

 Mirela was born and raised in a small town in Bulgaria, Dryanovo.
 She immigrated to Seattle when she was 12 and learned English in just 3 months.
 Mirela graduated from Foster High School and went onto attend Seattle Pacific University.
 She was actually the first person in her family to earn a college degree!
 Mirela’s first job was with Tukwila Schools, where she tutored 5th graders in math.
 That first experience inspired her to help youth reach their full potential.